Induction or Chilled Beams systems are HVAC systems. They take primary air at a static inlet pressure ranging between 0.2″ to 0.8” of WC.

 They do not need any additional piping loop with heat exchangers, valves, pumps or

-Induction Chilled Beam does not require an additional piping loop with heat exchangers, mixing valves, booster pumps, or condensate sensors to maintain the water temperature above the dew point, which is required in traditional, sensible-only Chilled Beam systems.
+Induction Chilled Beam does not require an additional piping loop with heat exchangers, mixing valves, booster pumps, or condensate sensors to maintain the water temperature above the dew point, which is required in traditional, sensible-only Chilled Beams systems.

 - A building can have multiple water loops with different water temperatures to manage specific requirements of each zone of any facility.